Márton Fucsovics: 2022: Mixed results, sixth top 100 year-end

-2023: Major third round, First Masters fourth round at Indian Wells
+2023: Major third and Masters fourth rounds

 Fucsovics started the season strong winning his sixth Challenger title at the 2023 Canberra Tennis International where he defeated in the final Swiss Leandro Riedi, who came from a 15-match unbeaten streak.
 At the Australian Open, after beating Federico Coria and Lloyd Harris, the Hungarian reached the third round where he was defeated by world No. 16 Jannik Sinner in five sets despite winning the first two of them.
-At the 2023 BNP Paribas Open he reached the fourth round defeating JJ Wolf, 16th seed Alex de Minaur in a less then 90 minutes match, and Alex Molcan.
-As a result he moved back into the top 75 in the rankings.
+At the 2023 BNP Paribas Open he reached the fourth round defeating J. J. Wolf, 16th seed Alex de Minaur in a less than 90 minutes match, and Alex Molčan.
+As a result, he moved back into the top 75 in the rankings.

+At the 2023 Italian Open he reached the third round for the first time at this Masters 1000, defeating Filip Krajinović and upsetting 17th seed Alex de Minaur.

+At the 2023 BOSS Open he reached back-to-back quarterfinals as a qualifier defeating Denis Shapovalov and Wu Yibing.
+Next he defeated second seed and world No. 8 Taylor Fritz to reach the semifinals.
+He lost to Frances Tiafoe in straight sets.
+As a result, he moved 20 positions up in the top 70.

+2024–2025: Two titles

+At the 2024 Țiriac Open in Bucharest, he reached his fourth ATP final and first since 2021 with wins over Valentin Vacherot, second seed Tallon Griekspoor, Corentin Moutet and fourth seed Alejandro Tabilo.
+He defeated fifth seed Mariano Navone to win his first ATP title since 2018 and second in his career.
+As a result he returned to the top 55 in the rankings on 22 April 2024.
+However, after his title he was only able to win two more matches at ATP level until the end of the year.

+His first round loss to Rafael Nadal in the Paris 2024 Summer Olympics would be the final non-exhibition victory of Nadal’s career, before retiring in November 2024.

+Fucsovics won his third ATP Tour title at the 2025 Winston-Salem Open, defeating Botic van de Zandschulp in the final.

 Performance timelines

 Singles

-Current through the 2023 BNP Paribas Open.
+Current through the 2025 French Open.